 Also check out this nice article on Going to College and Staying Healthy (from the Center for Young Women's Health, but applicable to men as well) for more information on what to know about your health before you leave for college, suggestions on first aid supplies to bring, and helpful information about when to seek care from your student Health Services.

-Finally, we have included some additional information below that you may find useful concerning you health care needs here at Geneseo.
+Keep reading for additional information that you may find useful concerning your health care needs here at Geneseo.

 All students are advised to have health insurance.
 You should check to be sure that your insurance provides "out of area" coverage.
-Those who do not have insurance may purchase the Student Insurance Plan.
-Either way, be sure to bring your insurance card to school with you, as well as some basic information about what your insurance plan covers.
+Be sure to bring your insurance card to school with you, as well as some basic information about what your insurance plan covers.
 For more information about insurance, visit our Insurance Information page.

 Part of the medical form completed by your primary care provider is the Immunization Record.
 New York State public health law mandates that all students show proof of immunizations against measles, mumps, and rubella in order to enroll in college.
 Exemptions for medical and religious reasons are allowed (under specific circumstances) under the law – students should seek additional information at Health Services.
 By law, failure to comply with this requirement could lead to students being administratively removed from College during the semester.

-To access the other areas of Health & Counseling, including Counseling Services, Sexual Health, and Health Promotion, use the menus at left or return to our Home Page.
-You may also want to keep update-to-date of any news, changes, or announcements in our department by following us on Facebook.
+To access the other areas of Health & Counseling, including Counseling Services, Sexual Health, and Health Promotion, use the menus at left.
+You may also want to keep update-to-date on any news, changes, or announcements in our department by following us on Facebook!